n4vdeep/drf_project/README.md

 We also edit the main projects *urls.py* file to map in the above api.urls

-This effectively has a tail like so:
+This effectively has a trail like so:

 *views.py* = define all your function code ->
 *backend*>*api*>*urls.py* = define a mapping to pick up this the function code in *view.py* *cfehome*>*urls.py* = picks up the url patterns in the *backend*>*api*>*urls.py*.

+## Echo GET Data
+*Getting data from a database*

+## Django Model as API Response